GoogleContainerTools/skaffold/docs/design_proposals/ko-builder.md

 1. Unit and integration tests for ko builder, similar to other builders.

+    The integration tests should be written to catch situations such as where changes to ko interfaces break the Skaffold ko builder.

 2. Test that the ko flag [`--disable-optimization`](https://github.com/google/ko/blob/f7df8106196518df5c6c35432843421e33990329/pkg/commands/options/build.go#L34) is added for debugging.

-3. File sync testing?

-4. Add ko example to the `examples` directory.
+3. Add ko example to the `examples` directory.